kevinniland/gRPC-User-service-Part-2/README.md

 The `run` method (called by the main method), registers our `ArtistApiResource` class, thereby making it available to the application to handle REST requests.

 ### Build and run
 We can now build an executable jar.
 In a terminal, run `mvn package`.
-Once the build has finished, you should see a fat jar (>10MB) called `restAPI-dropwizard-lab-1.0-SNAPSHOT.jar` in the `target/` folder.
+Once the build has finished, you should see a fat jar (>10MB) called `artist-api-dropwizard-1.0-SNAPSHOT.jar` in the `target/` folder.
 Executing this with the parameters `server` and the path to our config file will start up our server:
 ```
-java -jar target/restAPI-dropwizard-lab-1.0-SNAPSHOT.jar server artistApiConfig.yaml
+java -jar target/artist-api-dropwizard-soln-1.0-SNAPSHOT.jar server artistApiConfig.yaml
 ```

 ### Try it out
 Going to the URL `<HOST/PORT URL>`/artists should now return our artist list (containing just one artist) in JSON format.
+If working on a local machine, this will be at http://localhost:9000/artists.
+If using gitpod, you'll need to expose the port 9000 in your development environment and get the URL to that port, follow the on-screen instructions in gitpod or click on the port number 9000 in the bottom right of the IDE.

 ### Add a HealthCheck
 Dropwizard scolds us if we try to run it without including a HealthCheck.
 Let's add a dummy HealthCheck so it will stop giving out to us.
 Create a class `ExampleHealthCheck` which extends `io.dropwizard.HealthCheck`